turingschool/mod-0-curriculum/ft/be/testing.md

 Create a new directory with `lib` and `test` directories inside.
 Use the test file that was provided in the previous activity, and write a class that satisfies those tests.
 Use your Git Workflow, make a GitHub repository and push your completed work up.

-Both partners should submit their repo to the submission form.
+Each student should submit their own repo to the submission form.

 ## Mod 0 Extensions